tarahenechowicz/SSMW-GitWorkshop/PreWorkshopInstructions.md

 Refer to instruction for downloading Git from https://git-scm.com/download/mac.
 I would recommend using the home brew instructions as follows:

-1. To install home brew, use the following instructions: https://brew.sh/
+1. To install homebrew, use the following instructions: https://brew.sh/
-2. Once you have home brew installed, you can typing the command into your terminal `$ brew install git`
+2. Once you have homebrew installed, you can typing the command into your terminal `$ brew install git`